AlexSD92/stack_react/README.md

 Authorisation | Users are unable to edit or delete other user questions and answers | Yes

 ### Bugs

-- EditQuestionForm and AnswerQuestionForm successfully PUSH to the API, but upon navigating back to the QuestionDetail component or AnswerDetail component, they do not always GET the updated question or answer and they require an additional page refresh.
+- Very rarely, when a user is not authenticated and is viewing unprotected content, the application directs the unauthenticated user to the login page.
+This typically happens during a refresh and it isn't very clear why this is happening.

+- While the edit views are loading data and the forms are empty, the alerts appear handling exceptions stating that the forms cannot be submitted.
+Once the forms load, the alerts disappear.

 - Throughout the application, when a user is authenticated, warning messages appear for a split second as pages load.
 This is due to the way the application is designed whereby pages that require authentication check for user presence before displaying any content.

-- Very rarely, when a user is not authenticated and is viewing unprotected content, the application directs the unauthenticated user to the login page.
-This typically happens during a refresh and it isn't very clear why this is happening.
+##### Resolved Bugs

+- EditQuestionForm and AnswerQuestionForm successfully PUSH to the API, but upon navigating back to the QuestionDetail component or AnswerDetail component, they do not always GET the updated question or answer and they require an additional page refresh.

 - Within components that have nested components that make multiple GET, PUT or PUSH requests to the API, the application apparently submits data and there are no errors, but data isn't submitted.
 This rarely happens.

-- While the edit views are loading data and the forms are empty, the alerts appear handling exceptions stating that the forms cannot be submitted.
-Once the forms load, the alerts disappear.

 <br/>